 International Student Orientation

 Year 1-9 Classes Begin

 Wed, 03 February 2021 - Fri, 05 February 2021

 Thu, 04 February 2021 9:00 am - 12:00 pm

 Thu, 04 February 2021

 KingsWay School provides an environment conducive to the spiritual growth and development of young people.
-A standard of conduct based on Biblical imperatives is necessary to provide such an environment.
-A sense of the need for spiritual growth in the light of these principles has led KingsWay School to adopt the following standards which we believe are conducive to the environment that will best promote the spiritual welfare of the student.
+A standard of conduct based on Biblical principals is necessary to provide such an environment.
+A desire for spiritual growth in the light of these principles has led KingsWay School to adopt the following standards which we believe are conducive to the environment that will best promote the spiritual welfare of the student.
 The school, therefore, requests that each student:

 1. Treats staff and students and school property with respect at all times.

 2. Refrains from swearing, using indecent language, smoking, drinking alcoholic beverages, drug taking, gambling.